--Explain three fundamental needs of children.
+-Name three fundamental needs of children.

--Explain three goals for breaking the news.
+-Name three goals for breaking the news.

--Explain four methods for reestablishing security.
+-Name four methods for reestablishing security.

--Explain two effective therapeutic tools for helping children get in touch with their feelings.
+-Name two effective therapeutic tools for helping children get in touch with their feelings.

 -Explain when might regression become resolved.

--Explain three focus points to help children coping with visits.
+-Name three focus points to help children coping with visits.

--Explain why having a mother with breast cancer is especially hard on teens.
+-Explain why is having a mother with breast cancer especially hard on teens.

--Explain advantages of group support for siblings of children with cancer.
+-Name the advantages of group support for siblings of children with cancer.